-This helps you to see the signs that your baby is ready to feed and respond to him.
-This could be comforting or soothing him, and also getting to know when he wants to be fed, and stopping when he is full.
-This means that as you get to know your baby, you will start to recognise when he needs a feed before he starts to cry.
+This helps you to see the signs that your baby is ready to feed and respond to them.
+This could be comforting or soothing them, and also getting to know when they want to be fed, and stopping when they are full.
+This means that as you get to know your baby, you will start to recognise when they need a feed before they start to cry.

 Remember, babies need a lot of love and attention as they get used to their new world and it's not possible to spoil them.
-Your baby has been close to you during your whole pregnancy so being held and comforted will help him feel safe.
+Your baby has been close to you during your whole pregnancy so being held and comforted will help them feel safe.